 Below are the payment options for your training fees:Bank Transfer Western Union Money Transfer WorldRemit Internet Money Transfer

-Applicants should complete the Course Application Form and submit the form before the stated deadline.
+Applicants should complete the Course Application Form and proceed to pay the training fees.

 We can provide your organization a tailor-made training with similar content but addressing your specific capacity needs.
 In case you want to explore this option, you can contact us to share with you a proposal for that training.
 For more information on this option send an email to firstname.lastname@example.org.